What is the prime rate?

 When the economy is weakening or inflation dribbles to undesirable lows, the BoC will lower its overnight rate.
 Exceptional circumstances like the coronavirus pandemic can lead to emergency rate cuts, too.

-It shifted to an all-time low of 0.25%, a rate last invoked during the 2008 financial crisis.
+That was when it slashed the overnight rate to an all-time low of 0.25%, a rate last invoked during the 2008 financial crisis.

 How the prime rate impacts you